A product of NAPTAC

 7—Henderson, N. (2012).
 Unlock the power of your personal protective factors.
 In The resiliency workbook: Bounce back stronger, smarter and with real self-esteem

 (pp. 13-16).
 Solvang, CA: Resiliency in Action, Inc.

-NAPTAC is the Native American Parent Technical Assistance Center, funded by the Office of Special Education Programs (OSEP) at the U.S. Department of Education.
-We work with the network of Parent Centers around the country to support the training and information they offer to Native American and Alaska Native parents whose lives are impacted by disability.
+NAPTAC was the Native American Parent Technical Assistance Center, funded by the Office of Special Education Programs (OSEP) at the U.S. Department of Education for several years to develop materials that Parent Centers around the country could use to support the training and information they offer to Native American and Alaska Native parents whose lives are impacted by disability.
 This document was produced under U.S. Department of Education, Office of Special Education Programs No. H328R130012-14.
 The views expressed herein do not necessarily represent the positions or policies of the Department of Education.
 No official endorsement by the U.S. Department of Education of any product, commodity, service, or enterprise mentioned in this publication is intended or should be inferred.
-This product is in the public domain.
+This product is in the public domain and is now housed at CPIR, as part of its Native American Resource Collection.
 You are free to copy and share it, giving the citation as:

 Morris, J.S.
 (2018).
 Reinforcing resilience: How parent centers can support American Indian and Alaska Native parents.
 Albuquerque, NM: Native American Parent Technical Assistance Center (NAPTAC).
 Available online at: https://www.parentcenterhub.org/naptac-tier3-education-youth